James Peck (pacifist): Anti-Nuclear Movement

-In April 1950, Peck joined the peace vigil at the Maryland AEC to protest the hydrogen bomb.
-Peck was briefly arrested for passing out literature in NYC during an air raid drill on September 25, 1953, but was released with no charges.
-In 1955 and 1956, he was arrested for refusing to take cover during the simulated air raid drills in NYC, which were brought to an end in the early 1960s due to massive civil disobedience.
+In April 1950, Peck joined the peace vigil at the Maryland office of the United States Atomic Energy Commission (AEC) to protest the atomic bomb.
+Peck was briefly arrested for passing out literature in New York City during an air raid drill on September 25, 1953, but was released with no charges.
+In 1955 and 1956, he was arrested for refusing to take cover during the simulated air raid drills in New York City, which were brought to an end in the early 1960s due to massive civil disobedience.
 On June 15, 1955, Peck was one of 28 people arrested for standing in New York City Hall Park during the first major protest against the nationwide air raid drills.
 Peck was arrested with other pacifists such as A.J.
 Muste, Bayard Rustin and Ralph DiGia, as well as Catholic Worker members Dorothy Day and Ammon Hennacy.

-Peck was arrested again with 17 other people in Washington Square Park on July 20, 1956, during the second major protest against the air raid drills.
-He was arrested again with Dorothy Day and Ammon Hennacy, but was also joined by George Willoughby and Quaker Robert Gilmore, who later became a leader for the anti-nuclear organization SANE.
-In May 1960, Peck refused to take shelter during the NYC air raid drill along with 500 other persons, marking the largest act of civil disobedience against the program.
+Peck was arrested with 17 other people in Washington Square Park on July 20, 1956, during the second major protest against the air raid drills.
+He was arrested again with Dorothy Day and Ammon Hennacy, and was joined by George Willoughby and Quaker Robert Gilmore, who later became a leader for the anti-nuclear organization, SANE.
+In May 1960, Peck refused to take shelter during the New York City air raid drill along with 500 other persons, marking the largest act of civil disobedience against the program.

 In 1957, Peck was one of the founding members of the new organization Non-Violent Action Against Nuclear Weapons, one of the leading antinuclear groups at that time.
-Peck was arrested with ten others at the organization's first event on August 6, 1957, for performing civil disobedience at the nuclear test site in Nevada.
+Peck was arrested with ten others at the organization's first event on August 6, 1957, for engaging in civil disobedience at the nuclear test site in Nevada.
 Beginning in 1958, Peck took part in the large "Walk for Peace" campaigns conducted internationally, and became involved in the "Golden Rule" campaign.
 The "Golden Rule" was a 30-foot ketch that set sail into the nuclear testing sites in the Pacific Ocean as an act of protest.
-Peck was not part of the initial crew, but he did participate in a week-long fast inside an AEC building with roughly a dozen other persons in support of the Golden Rule.
-In June, however, Peck filled an open spot on the "Golden Rule," and was arrested with the crew six miles off the shore of Honolulu.
+Peck was not part of the initial crew, but participated in a week-long fast inside an AEC building, with roughly a dozen other persons in support of the "Golden Rule".

+In June, Peck filled an open spot on the "Golden Rule," and was arrested with the crew six miles off the shore of Honolulu.
 The entire crew served 60 days in jail.
-Peck became one of the most famous antinuclear activists in the country following the "Golden Rule" campaign, and he traveled to the Geneva Conference that fall to advocate for a mutual test ban treaty between the US and Soviet Union.
+Peck became one of the most famous antinuclear activists in the country following the "Golden Rule" campaign.
+He traveled to the Geneva Conference that fall to advocate for a mutual test ban treaty between the US and Soviet Union.